-If you don't have a remittance voucher, you can attach a note to your cheque or money order indicating your social insurance number, business number or non-resident account number, and provide payment instructions on how you want us to apply your payment.
+If you don't have a remittance voucher, you can attach a note to your cheque or money order stating your social insurance number, business number, or non-resident account number and giving instructions on how you want us to apply your payment.

-If you make a payment with a cheque that your financial institution does not honour, including a cheque on which you put a "stop-payment," we will charge you a fee.
+- If you make a payment with a cheque that your financial institution does not honour, including a cheque you put a “stop payment” on, we will charge you a fee.

 More information about your payment

-To ensure your payment is applied to the account intended, it is important to make sure the information provided to the CRA when making the payment is accurate.
-This information includes the account number you would like the payment credited to and the tax year if the payment is not for the current tax year.
-Businesses have to provide their business number, period end date, and the fiscal year to which they want the payment applied.
-Completing your voucher accurately is important, since our employees process payments based on the instructions you provide.
+To make sure your payment is applied to the intended account, it's important to make sure the information you give us when you make the payment is accurate.
+Make sure you tell us the account number you would like the payment applied to and the tax year the payment is for if the payment is not for the current tax year.
+Businesses have to give their business number, period end date, and the fiscal year they want the payment applied to.
+Filling out your voucher accurately is important, since our employees process payments based on the instructions you give.

-When making an electronic payment to the CRA, the same information is required.
-You fill in all relevant payment details when identifying the CRA as a bill payee or when using the CRA's My Payment service.
-It is important that you identify the correct account number and the type of payment, for example: instalment, annual tax balance owing or arrears.
-The payments are applied using the information you provide.
+When you make an electronic payment to the CRA, the same information is required.
+You fill in all relevant payment details when identifying the CRA as a bill payee or when paying using your debit card with the CRA's My Payment service.
+It's important that you identify the correct account number and the type of payment, some examples being, CRA (revenue)-(current year)-tax owing; CRA (revenue) past tax owed, or CRA (revenue)-tax instalment.
+Your payment is applied using the information you give.

-If you are a business owner or a representative and your payment has been misapplied, you can use My Business Account or Represent a Client to transfer payments within your various accounts or call 1-800-959-5525 for help.
+If you are a business owner or a representative and your payment was not applied to your account as expected, you can use My Business Account or Represent a Client to transfer payments within your various accounts or call 1-800-959-5525 for help.

-If you are a non-resident taxpayer and your payment has been misapplied, call 1-855-284-5946 from anywhere in Canada and the United States or 613-940-8499 from outside Canada and the United States.
+If you are a non-resident taxpayer and your payment was not applied to your account as expected, for help call 1-855-284-5946 from anywhere in Canada or the United States or 1-613-940-8499 from outside Canada and the United States.

-Information on when your payments are due, how much you owe, what to do if you can't pay the full amount by the due date, and more can be obtained by selecting the links below.
+You can get information on when your payments are due, how much you owe, what to do if you can't pay the full amount by the due date, and more by selecting the links below.